fluttered-book/fluttered-book.github.io/content/docs/backend-as-a-service/chat3.md

 At the top of the page there will be a `TextField` where the user can enter the username they want to search for.
 Under there will be a list of search results.
-As we are waiting for results will show a spinner.
+As we are waiting for results it will show a spinner.

-When the user taps on another user the want to chat with then we call `.startConversation()` method the provided `ChatService` then navigate to `ChatPage` for the room that gets created.
+When the user taps on another user then we call `.startConversation()` method on provided `ChatService`.
+Then navigate to `ChatPage` for the room that gets created.

-How do you get to the `ConnectPage`?
+How should the user get to the `ConnectPage`?
 Well, maybe we should add button for it on `RoomsPage`.

 Open `lib/rooms/rooms_page.dart` and add a floating action button inside the